Deltares/hydromt/docs/user_guide/model_region.rst

     - ``{'interbasin': [xmin, ymin, xmax, ymax], '<variable>': threshold, 'xy': [x, y]}``

-    To only select interbasins based on the outlet location of entire basins use ``'outlets': true``
+    To only select interbasins based on the outlet location of the entire basins use ``'outlets': true``

     ``{'interbasin': [xmin, ymin, xmax, ymax], 'outlets': true}``